PrioritySoftware/PrioritySoftware.github.io/_sdk/Interact-with-External-Systems.md

 > **Example:** The following command iterates through all characters in
 > the input file that fall within the designated range (all uppercase
-> letters from A to Z) and adds 32 to the ASCII value of these
+> letters from A to Z) and adds 32 to the ASCII valu e of these
 > characters, thereby converting them to the corresponding lowercase
 > letter:
 >